awsdocs/amazon-eventbridge-user-guide/doc_source/eb-use-conditions.md

 + [Example: Limiting `PutRule` access by `detail.eventTypeCode`](#eb-limit-rule-by-type-code)
 + [Example: Ensuring that only AWS CloudTrail events for API calls from a certain `PrincipalId` are allowed](#eb-consume-specific-events)
 + [Example: Limiting access to targets](#eb-limiting-access-to-targets)

+## EventBridge Pipes specifics<a name="eb-pipes-condition-diff"></a>

+EventBridge Pipes does not support any additional IAM policy condition keys\.

 ## Example: Using the `creatorAccount` condition<a name="eb-events-creator-account"></a>